EZFlex Planetary Extruder

 thingiverse

-A remix of Nylocke's EZFlex extruder, which is a direct replacement for Seemecnc's Ezstruder, but modified to work with a planetary geared motor.
-The bowden tube runs all the way to the hobbed gear, allowing this to be used with flexible filaments.
-Nylocke's original design: https://www.youmagine.com/designs/ezflexstruder NOTEs: In the picture, the screw at the top left has an absurd amount of nuts on it only because it was too long and I couldn't find a shorter one while putting this together.
-Also, the passthrough connectors have a little play in them, so a twist tie wrapped around the locking collet to keep it from jiggling is handy.
-Instructions Rough Bill of Materials: Planetary Geared Nema 17 motor, recommended gear ratio of 5:1 M7 hobbed gear for 8mm shaft, I recommend the one from TriDPrinting, it's excellent Printed Adapter Printed Arm Printed Body (called plate in the current file name) 1x M8x20ish bolt 2x M8 washer 1x Passthrough bowden connector, from E3D or DTA-Labs 1x 608 bearing 1x ezstruder spring (need to figure out the exact specs) 4x M3x12 screws (I think that's the correct length, will check) A handful of long (30mm or longer I think) M3 screws (I'll figure this out too) A handful of M3 nuts 1x small ziptie ASSEMBLY: 1) Print all three pieces.
-The arm will need some support material.
-2) Screw the adapter onto the motor using the M3x12 screws.
-There's a gap one side of the adapter, that's the side the bearing will be on later.
-3) Assemble the bearing arm: a) push the 608 bearing into the retaining slot on the arm b) push an M8 washer in above and below the bearing c) with the bearing and washers lined up, push the M8 bolt down through them...the plastic should keep the bolt in place, but if your printer made the holes loose, use an M8 nut on the end 4) Screw the main body of the extruder down onto the adapter.
-The gap in the adapter has to be on the left as you drop the body down over it.
-5) Screw on the bearing arm, and wedge in the spring.
-The ziptie goes around the spring side of the arm, pulling it flush against the body of the extruder, since the spring will try to angle it out a little.
-This might not be 100% necessary, but it will guarantee that the bearing presses flat against the filament.
-6) Screw in the pass through bowden connector.
-7) Install the bowden tube.
-To make sure it's easy to start filament through it, use a knife and give the inner edge of the top of the tube a slight angle.
-The current design is a little tight, so you'll have to fight with the tube to get it all the way up through, but it'll hold well.
-8) Install the hobbed gear on the motor shaft, and be sure to line up it up with the bowden tube.
+A remix of Nylocke's EZFlex extruder offers a direct replacement for Seemecnc's Ezstruder but is modified to work seamlessly with planetary geared motors.
+The bowden tube extends all the way to the hobbed gear, allowing for smooth use with flexible filaments.
+Nylocke's original design: https://www.youmagine.com/designs/ezflexstruder NOTEs: The picture depicts an unusual number of nuts on a screw at the top left, attributed to its excessive length and the inability to find a shorter one.
+Additionally, passthrough connectors exhibit slight play, rendering a twist tie wrapped around the locking collet handy to keep it from wobbling.
+Instructions Rough Bill of Materials: Planetary Geared Nema 17 motor, featuring a recommended gear ratio of 5:1 M7 hobbed gear for 8mm shaft, with excellent quality suggested from TriDPrinting Printed Adapter Printed Arm Printed Body (named plate in the current file name) 1x M8x20ish bolt 2x M8 washer 1x Passthrough bowden connector from E3D or DTA-Labs 1x 608 bearing 1x ezstruder spring (exact specs yet to be determined) 4x M3x12 screws (possibly incorrect length, subject to verification) A few long (30mm or longer) M3 screws (yet to be confirmed) A handful of M3 nuts 1x small ziptie ASSEMBLY: 1.
+Print all three pieces, with the arm necessitating some support material.
+2. Screw the adapter onto the motor using the M3x12 screws, taking note of the gap on one side – this will accommodate the bearing later.
+3. Assemble the bearing arm: a) insert the 608 bearing into the retaining slot; b) place an M8 washer above and below it; c) with both components aligned, push down the M8 bolt – the plastic should secure it in place, though using an M8 nut might be necessary if printer holes are loose.
+4. Screw the main body of the extruder onto the adapter, ensuring the gap aligns with the left side as you drop the body over it.
+5. Screw on the bearing arm and secure the spring inside; the ziptie goes around the spring's side, keeping it flush against the extruder body – though not strictly necessary, this guarantees the bearing remains flat against the filament.
+6. Install the pass-through bowden connector.
+7. Feed in the bowden tube, angling the inner edge of the top with a knife for easy start-up; this design may require a slight struggle to fully extend the tube, but it will hold securely once aligned.
+8. Attach the hobbed gear onto the motor shaft and verify its alignment with the bowden tube.
 Done!
-Mount it to any EZStruder compatible mount, and feed filament down through the bearing arm.
-Congratulations, you now have a bullet proof, easy to load and unload extruder with ****tons of torque, go you!
+Mount it to any EZStruder compatible mount and guide filament through the bearing arm for effortless extrusion with ample torque.

 Download Model from thingiverse